B1anker/transcodeFiles/README.md

 npm install
 ```

-Once you finish the procedures, ***move your source folder into the transcodeFiles folder***, and keep entering the following command in the terminal window to run it:
+Once you finish the procedures, ***move your source folder into the transcodeFiles folder***, and keep entering your folder's name and the following command in the terminal window to run it:

 ```shell
 node app.js